Cornell-Tech-Urban-Tech-Hub/BusObservatory-API/src/pages/index.md

 ## 2. Get Data From the Web Console

-The easiest way to explore the Bus Observatory API bulk retrieval endpoint is through the Swagger UI](/docs).
+The easiest way to explore the Bus Observatory API bulk retrieval endpoint is through the [Swagger UI](/docs).

  1. Follow [this link](https://api.buswatcher.org/docs)
  2. Click on the first highlighted row ("GET /buses/bulk/...")